Precision-Coding/Projectile-Motion-Sim/README.md

 2. Interact with the simulation using the mouse:
    - Move the mouse to adjust the launch angle.
-   - Click and drag to adjust the initial velocity.
+   - Move the mouse to change the input velocity.
+   - Click the mouse to launch a projectile

-3. Observe the trajectory of the projectile on the screen.
+3. Observe the trajectory of the projectile and the projectile on the screen.

 ## License